kovacshuni/circe-config/README.md

     > sbt -Dproject.version=x.y.z release

 ## License

+Note from @kovacshuni: The original repo is [circe/circe-config](https://github.com/circe/circe-config).
+This repository was cloned only to release the [Scala 3 compatiblity change](https://github.com/circe/circe-config/pull/252), a feature mostly developed by @vhiairrassary, to a public repository (Sonatype) so that it's easy to access for the general public.

 circe-config is licensed under the **[Apache License, Version 2.0][apache]** (the "License"); you may not use this software except in compliance with the License.